-Medical therapy and lifestyle changes may be a better option than angioplasty for some people.
+For some people with stable angina, medical therapy and lifestyle changes may be a better option than angioplasty.
 To help you decide if angioplasty is right for you, see the topic:

-Levine GN, et al. (2011).
+- Levine GN, et al. (2011).
 2011 ACC/AHA/SCAI Guideline for percutaneous coronary intervention: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines and the Society for Cardiovascular Angiography and Interventions.
 Circulation, 124(23): e574–e651.

-or without PCI for stable coronary disease.
+- Boden WE, et al. (2007).
+Optimal medical therapy with or without PCI for stable coronary disease.
 New England Journal of Medicine, 356(15): 1503–1516.

 Other Works Consulted

-Douglas JS, King SB (2011).
+- Douglas JS, King SB (2011).
 Percutaneous coronary intervention.
 In V Fuster et al., eds., Hurst's The Heart, 13th ed., vol. 2, pp. 1430–1457.
 New York: McGraw-Hill.

-Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology
+Primary Medical Reviewer Rakesh K. Pai, MD, FACC - Cardiology, Electrophysiology

-Robert A. Kloner, MD, PhD - Cardiology
+Specialist Medical Reviewer Robert A. Kloner, MD, PhD - Cardiology